CameronBrooks11/iLOX/README.md

 - Rendering cells in polar coordinates with rotational symmetry.
 - Placing cells at specified positions with optional rotation.

-### tess.scad

-Offers functions and modules for generating tessellation patterns and rendering shapes.
-Capabilities include:

-- Generating center points for hexagonal and octagonal grids.
-- Creating hexagons and octagons with optional color gradients.
-- Rendering shapes as 2D outlines or extruded 3D solids.
-- Supporting selective positioning and customization of tessellation patterns.

-### utils.scad

-Provides utility functions for point operations, such as:

-- Sorting centers by coordinates.
-- Calculating distances and checking point equality within a tolerance.
-- Filtering points based on proximity or matching criteria.
-- Generating triangulated center points.

 ## Documentation

 For detailed geometric calculations and explanations related to hexagons and octagons, refer to the following documents in the `docs` directory:

 - [`library_logic.md`](docs/library_logic.md): Explains in-depth the logic of the library.
-- [`hexagons_math.md`](docs/hexagons_math.md): Geometric math for chords and other relations of hexagons.
-- [`octagons_math.md`](docs/octagon_math.md): Geometric math for chords and other relations of octagons.

 ## License